 Fortunately, you have options available to you here in TX — perhaps more options than you realize.
-There are many strategies that help for foreclosure in San Antonio; these are legal foreclosure avoidance strategies you can implement to help you resolve your foreclosure issue so you can get on with your life.
+There are many strategies that help for foreclosure in Nationwide; these are legal foreclosure avoidance strategies you can implement to help you resolve your foreclosure issue so you can get on with your life.

 In this blog post, you’ll read about 3 ways that you can avoid foreclosure (there are other ways to avoid foreclosure as well).
 The goal of these strategies is to help you legally and ethically avoid foreclosure and reducing the pain and frustration that you’re facing, while minimizing any long-term financial commitment or burden to you.
 Not all of these strategies will apply in every situation but you’ll probably be able to find at least one of the three ways that will work for you.

 Strategy #1: Work out a deal with your lender

 The first strategy is called a “foreclosure workout”.
 In a foreclosure workout, you’ll sit down with your lender and tell them that you don’t think you can pay your current mortgage obligation but you’d like to figure something out so you can stay in your house and continue to pay your mortgage.

 Contrary to popular belief, lenders don’t want to foreclose!
 They want happy customers who pay their mortgages, so lenders are often willing to work with homeowners to figure out a deal.
 This might include a temporary reprieve on your mortgage payments, or it might include a catch-up strategy where your outstanding mortgage payments are spread out so you can catch-up and pay them off, or it might include a restructuring of the outstanding amounts that you owe.